From Mechanic to Revolutionary

 From Fixing Engines to Enterprise Architecture

-Then fate walked through my shop door.
+Then fate walked through his shop door.

 Six Months to IBM